scelarek/SideBard-with-Google-Industry-Day/README.md

 ## 🌟 Introduction

 Welcome to our team's GitHub repository for the Google Industry Day competition hosted by BrainStation.
-We are a diverse team of data scientists, UI/UX designers, and web developers, united by our passion for innovation and our commitment to deliver a compelling digital solution to a real-world business problem.
+Here is our diverse team of data scientists, UI/UX designers, and web developers:

----

 ### 🚀 Our Team